Rules for Backgammon

 • Example: If you roll 3 and 5, you can bear off one card from field 3 and one from field 5

-• If you don't have cards on the field the die shows, you can move a card from a higher field
+• If you have no cards on the field the die shows, you can move a card from a higher field

-• If you roll higher than necessary, you can bear off cards from lower fields (but only if you have no cards on higher fields)
+• If you roll higher than needed, you can bear off cards from lower fields, but only if you have no cards on higher fields

-If one of your cards is hit during the bear-off phase, you must get it back to your home board before continuing to bear off.
+If one of your cards is hit during the bear-off phase, you must get it back to your home board before continuing.

 Winning and Scoring